Isolation exercises attract massive hate from the “functional” crowd, but in most cases, single joint movements are simply misunderstood.

 What are the benefits of isolation exercises?

-Why do isolation exercises have bad reputation?
+Why do isolation exercises have a bad reputation?

 2. Isolation exercises progress slowly and do not look “EPIC”.

-3. Fitness gurus hate isolation movements
+3. Fitness gurus hate isolation movements.

-How to use isolation exercises?
+How to implement isolation exercises?

 Should I perform isolation exercises for high reps?